arzumy/whatsapp-privacy-extension/README.md

 4. Click **Load unpacked**
 5. Select the `whatsapp-privacy-extension` folder
 6. The extension icon should appear in your toolbar
+7. Reload the [WhatsApp Web](https://web.whatsapp.com) tab or restart the browser

 ## Usage